-Very light, made of cast aluminum, it does not add much to the weight of your monopod or tripod (0.78Kg, or 1.7 lbs), an important consideration in the field.
+Very light, made of cast aluminum, it does not add much to the weight of your monopod or tripod (780g, or 1.7 lbs), an important consideration in the field.
 I do not hesitate to recommend this nice gadget, so far proven to be ideal for 35mm cameras with short or medium focal length lenses.
-I used it first with the F4s + 75-300mm f/4.5-5.6 AF Zoom Nikkor and it is was a real pleasure to work with.
-Today it sees action from a F5 + 80-400mm VR lens (as shown above) with very good results, and at times with a teleconverter.
-Several Nikonians use it on their tripods and love it.
+I used it first with the trusty Nikon F4s + 75-300mm f/4.5-5.6 AF Zoom Nikkor and it is was a real pleasure to work with.
+Today it sees action from a F850 and several tele lenses, such as the 80-400mm VR lens (seen above) with very good results, and at times with a teleconverter.
+Several Nikonians use it on their tripods and seemingly love it.

-Since my long lenses all have tripod collars, I have no concern for vertical shoots, but it has no problem to hold cameras at 90°, like my F100 or my daughter's N80/F80 with the newer 70-300mm f/4-5.6D ED AF or smaller lenses.
+Since my long lenses all have tripod collars, I have no concern for vertical shoots, but it has no problem to hold cameras at 90° with tele lenses or smaller, wider ones.

 |A good friend argued that the Manfrotto standard proprietary quick release plate unit has no "lip" or edge at the rear, as both the Kirk and Really Right Stuff (Arca Swiss Style) camera plates do, to prevent camera rotation or position shift, or loosening of the screw holding the plate.
 Well, there is always the Manfrotto 200PLARCH-14 architectural plate (Bogen 3157NR) that works very well for me.|